 Test Coverage and Compliance#

-This flake includes an integration‑testing and compliance layer that lets you:
+This flake includes an SCF-driven compliance layer that lets you:

-• Apply Secure Controls Framework (SCF)-style controls as NixOS modules
+• Apply Secure Controls Framework (SCF) controls as NixOS modules

-• Run those controls in NixOS VMs using the NixOS test framework
+• Run the runtime-verifiable assessment objectives inside a NixOS VM using the NixOS test framework

 This document explains: